 There are some warning signs that an intimate relationship may become abusive.
-Not all of the signs appear in all abusive or potentially abusive relationships, and sometimes there are no signs that an intimate relationship may become abusive.
+Not all of the signs appear in all abusive or potentially abusive relationships.
 The existence of one or several of these behaviors does not necessarily mean that a relationship is abusive, but it may signal that the relationship is not completely healthy.
-Abusive behaviors can occur in all spheres of a young person's life: school, work, home, and online.
-Although adults tend to think of online behavior and email as a separate sphere of their lives, for teenagers, these spheres are all very much interconnected and intertwined.

-Common warning signs include:
+The warning signs include:

-- > Extreme jealousy - > Constant put-downs, in person or online - > Making fun of the other person in front of friends or online - > Telling the other person what to do - > Explosive temper - > Verbal threats in person or via email or text message - > Possessiveness - > Preventing the other person from doing what he or she wants to do - > Severe mood swings - > Making false accusations about the other person, including others whom the person spends time with in real life and online - > History of violence - > Isolating the other person from family and friends, both in real life and online - >Encouraging the target to "block" friends and family from "buddy" and "friends" lists online - > Seeking financial control over the other person - >Calling/emailing/texting the other person every few minutes or at unreasonable hours to "check up" on the target's whereabouts, and becoming angry if the target does not immediately respond. - >Checking the target's cell phone/computer to see who the target has been communicating with (missed calls, emails, voicemail, and text messages)
+- > Extreme jealousy

+- > Constant put-downs

+- > Telling the other person what to do

+- > Explosive temper

+- > Threats

+- > Possessiveness

+- > Preventing the other person from doing what he or she wants to do

+- > Severe mood swings

+- > Making false accusations about the other person

+- > History of violence

+- > Isolating the other person from family and friends

+- > Seeking financial control over the other person